Fermi's golden rule for spontaneous emission in absorptive and amplifying media

-For the coupled disk resonator system, two hybridized QNMs $\mu=+,-$ appear in the optical frequency regime, which stem from the coupling of the fundamental modes of the isolated resonators~\cite{EPClassicalPaper}.
-Their respective field distributions is shown in Fig.~\ref{fig: Result1}(left), and they are used as the basis for the expansion of Eq.~\eqref{eq: GFQNM}.

-As a first example, we derive the Purcell enhancement factors with respect to the free-space emission rate $\Gamma^0$, i.e., $F_P=\Gamma/\Gamma^0$ for the different models.
-Besides the usual SE formulas, where $\Gamma^{\rm LDOS}$ is the relevant decay rate (Eq.~\eqref{eq: FGR_class}), and the rigorous FGR model with rates $\Gamma^{\rm loss},~\Gamma^{\rm gain}$ (Eq.~\eqref{eq: GammaLoss}, \eqref{eq: GammaGain}), one can additionally define a Purcell factor from classical dipole-Maxwell calculations through Poynting vector terms~\cite{EPClassicalPaper}, which serves as a further calculation, that is independent from any mode expansion of the photon Green function.
-Note that the QNM and dipole (classical) Purcell factors for an isolated gain resonator are negative, but gain on its own does not constitute linear media.
+We can now derive the Purcell factor $F_P$, i.e., the enhancement of the free-space emission rate $\Gamma_0$ of the TLS for the different models.
+Besides the LDOS-SE model, where the Purcell factor is defined as $F_P^{\rm LDOS}=\Gamma^{\rm LDOS}/\Gamma_0$ (using Eq.~\eqref{eq: FGR_class}), and the rigorous FGR model, where $F_P^{\rm loss}=\Gamma^{\rm loss}/\Gamma_0$ (using Eq.~\eqref{eq: GammaLoss}), one can additionally define a Purcell factor from full numerical Maxwell-dipole calculations through Poynting vector terms~\cite{EPClassicalPaper}, which serves as a further calculation, that is independent from any mode expansion of the photon Green function.
+Here, $F_P=P/P_0$ and $P=\oint_\mathcal{S} \mathbf{S}\cdot \mathbf{n}$ is the power flow with the Poynting vector $\mathbf{S}={\rm Re}[\mathbf{E}\times\mathbf{H}]/2$ projected onto the normal vector $\mathbf{n}$ of a small spherical surface $\mathcal{S}$ enclosing a volume $\mathcal{V}$, that contains the dipole (this does not intersect with the scattering structure, cf.~Fig.~\ref{fig: Result1}).
+Moreover, $P_0$ represents the power flow of the dipole without any scattering structures.
+Using Poynting's theorem, $P$ can be related to classical energy loss $P=-\int_\mathcal{V}{\rm Re}[\mathbf{j}^*\cdot\mathbf{E}]/2$, which is proportional to the dipole-projected LDOS.
+Note that the LDOS and classical Purcell factors for an isolated gain resonator are negative, but gain on its own does not constitute linear media.